Mariana Canillas

 The following year, Canillas set the Paraguayan U18 record in the hammer throw, throwing 43.35 metres.
 Her mark stood for eight years until it was broken by Paola Miranda in 2009.

 Canillas competed representing the athletics division of Deportivo San José.
 In July 2004, she broke her own Paraguayan senior national record in the hammer throw, throwing 43.58 metres to break her own 43.35 m previous record.
 In July 2005, she improved her record again from 46.06 m to 48.90 m.

-Canillas qualified for the 2006 FISU America Games in Curitiba, Brazil in both the shot put and discus throw.
+Canillas qualified for the 2006 South American University Games in Curitiba, Brazil in both the shot put and discus throw.
 She won the gold medal in the discus and bronze in the shot put.